 Alex is from New South Wales and graduated from University of Newcastle with a Bachelor of Environmental Science and Management.
 He undertook his first rotation at Arts Queensland and his second rotation at Biosecurity Queensland in the Department of Agriculture and Fisheries.
 Alex remained within Biosecurity Queensland for his third rotation.

 Meet Robbie Slape

 Robbie graduated from the University of South Australia with a Bachelor of Urban and Regional Planning.
-He relocated to Brisbane from Adelaide with his partner to take up his position on the program.
+He relocated to Brisbane from Adelaide to take up his position on the program.
 Robbie’s first rotation was with the Department of Transport and Main Roads and was at Arts Queensland for his second rotation.
-Robbie is now placed within the Department of Infrastructure, Local Government and Planning for his third rotation.
+Robbie was then placed within the Department of Infrastructure, Local Government and Planning for his third rotation.